jberghoef/wagtail-tag-manager/README.rst

 Included in this package is a cookie bar which admittedly provides too little information to end users regarding the purpose of the scripts you are placing on the website.
-For compliance, please use this package's settings to change the text shown in the cookie bar.
+For compliance, please use the `cookie_bar.html` template to change the text shown in the cookie bar.

 Requirements
 ------------